The Founder’s Journey:

 New Zealand: A Moment of Clarity

-Before I left Africa, a good friend suggested something radical: Take a real break, a legitimate sabbatical.
+Before I left Africa, a trusted advisor suggested something radical: Take a real break, a legitimate sabbatical.

 Step away from the Navy.
 Step away from the grind.
 Put yourself at the top of the priority list for once.